LLM-VA: Resolving the Jailbreak-Overrefusal Trade-off via Vector Alignment: Methodology

 where $\sigma_{a}$ and $\sigma_{b}$ are the standard deviations of projections onto $v_a$ and $v_b$ over the training set, respectively.
 The ratio $\sigma_{a}/\sigma_{b}$ normalizes for different dynamic ranges of the two directions, ensuring benign inputs (positive $v_b$ projection) produce positive $v_a$ projections and toxic inputs (negative $v_b$ projection) produce negative $v_a$ projections.
 Rearranging, we require:

 The minimum-norm solution (least modification to weights) is given by the pseudoinverse~\citep{Penrose_1955}:

 \paragraph{Iterative refinement.} A single alignment step may not fully align the vectors because modifying one layer's weights affects the inputs to subsequent layers, causing their effective $v_a$ and $v_b$ directions to shift.
 We therefore iterate the alignment process $T$ times: in each iteration, we re-extract $v_a$ and $v_b$ from the modified model, recompute layer scores, and apply the weight update.
 The final model is selected based on validation F1 score.
-Empirically, most models converge within 20--30 iterations (see \Secref{sec:impact_of_iteration_number}).
+In practice, we set a maximum of $T{=}30$ iterations and apply early stopping when validation F1 does not improve for three consecutive iterations; empirically, most models converge within 20--30 iterations (see \Secref{sec:impact_of_iteration_number}).
+This requires only a small held-out validation set and no additional hyperparameter tuning, making \method{} straightforward to deploy on new models.